AhmadAbdelaziz8/learnAi/backend/plan.md

+Of course.
+Let's simplify the core idea and integrate it directly into the plan.

+The goal is to keep the "very very simple" principle while still teaching you all the key technologies.
+The new idea is an AI Flashcard Generator.

+Here is the revised, simpler plan.

-Project Plan: LearnSphere AI (API Edition)
+Revised Simple Plan: AI Flashcard Factory
-This plan outlines the development of a decoupled web application where a Laravel API backend serves data to a standalone Vue.js SPA frontend.
-The application will use AI to generate quizzes from user-submitted content.
+This plan outlines the development of a simple, decoupled web application where a Laravel API backend generates flashcards using AI, which are then displayed and used by a standalone Vue.js SPA frontend.

 Technology Stack
+(This remains the same)

-Backend: Laravel 11+ (API Only) with Laravel Sanctum for authentication.
+Backend: Laravel 11+ (API Only) with Laravel Sanctum.

 Frontend: Vue.js 3 SPA with Vite, Vue Router, and Pinia.